johnqherman/CCTV-twitter-bot/README.md

-# Unsecured CCTV camera bot
+# Unsecured CCTV cameras bot
 A Python bot that crawls random unsecured CCTV cameras and posts them to a Twitter account.

 You can see the bot in action [here on its Twitter page](https://twitter.com/Unsecured_CCTV)